unity8-team/miral/doc/mainpage.md

 the lack of a stable ABI is problematic as they cannot easily synchronize their releases to updates of Mir.

-MirAL is the answer to this it provides a stable "abstraction layer" written over the top of the current Mir server API that will provide a stable ABI.
+MirAL is the answer to this: It offers an "abstraction layer" written over the top of the current Mir server API that will provide a stable ABI.
 There are a number of other goals that can be addressed at the same time:

   - The API can be considerably narrowed as a lot of things can be customized that are of no interest to shell development;